alexanderwe/rs-tree/README.md

 - -J Prints out an JSON representation of the tree.

 These is a non exhaustive list of the original `tree` options.
 I might extend the list as I proceed with the implementation.

+## Contribution

+Since this project is intended to learn the language I might not accept every pull request because I want to implement things on my own.
+But as I said if you have suggestions I would appreciate if you leave an issue.

+Stay rusty 🦀